451wtf/Cloak/README.md

 > [!CAUTION]
 > Nothing here mentioned is applicable to the OS as of August 21st 2025.
 > This OS is NOT functional.
-Our main focus is the [Kernel](https://codeberg.org/451/Silhouette)
+Our main focus is the [Silhouette Kernel](https://codeberg.org/451/Silhouette)

 ## Focus
 **→** Privacy » No tracking, no telemetry.
 Block domains, IPs or Ports for Apps or the complete OS and easily configure the Firewall.
 Sandbox apps natively with one click. <br/>